Baradhananandhan/Baradhan/README.md

 **Diabetes Prediction using Machine Learning**
 Description:
-This project aims to predict the likelihood of diabetes using machine learning algorithms.
+This project aims to predict the likelihood of diabetes using machine learning algorithms & deep learning.
 The model is built on the Pima Indians Diabetes dataset.

 **Features**
 -Data preprocessing and feature engineering